RayanBVasse/LETA/README.md

-# Global Narrative Atlas — Demonstration Repository
+# Generative Narrative Atlas — Demonstration Repository

 This repository contains demonstration-level code, prompt structures, and synthetic dataset slices used in the Global Narrative Atlas (GNA) proof-of-concept paper.
 It supports reproducibility for Pillars 1–3.